Bata94/DockerRight/README.md

 - [X] Create Backups per mount
 - [X] Delete old Backups
+- [X] Make config parameters settable by environment variables
 - [ ] Add VersionTag to startup console output
-- [ ] Monitor Docker Containers
+- [ ] Backup Docker Compose Files/Run Parameters
+- [ ] BackupContainer Output to File
+- [ ] Enable concurrent backups
+- [ ] Logs to File
 - [ ] Telegram Notifications
 - [ ] Mail Notifications
 - [ ] Discord Notifications
-- [ ] Logs to File
+- [ ] Monitor Docker Containers
 - [ ] Fix Monitor only Loop
-- [ ] Enable concurrent backups
-- [ ] BackupContainer Output to File
-- [X] Make config parameters settable by environment variables
 - [ ] Mount Container Volumes/Binds as read only, for safety
 - [ ] Fine grain settings via Container Labels (like traefik for example)
-- [ ] Add tests
-- [ ] Backup Docker Compose Files/Run Parameters
 - [ ] Restore Backups
 - [ ] Image specific backup CMDs (i.e. for DBs, Nextcloud, Zammad, Mailcow etc.)
+- [ ] SSH, SFTP, S3, NFS, SMB Backup location options
+- [ ] Add tests
 - [ ] WebUI for Configuration, Monitoring and Dashboard

 ## Patchnotes

 If a specific Version is not listed here, eventhough it was released, it might only be a refactor or super minor change, without changes for the user.
 As the development is rapid I might skip the patchnotes for a version!

+### 0.1.1

+- Parameter now settable via Environment Variables

 ### 0.0.11